songbangyan/lwbtn/docs/user-manual/index.rst

 Input events
 ^^^^^^^^^^^^

-During button (or input if you will) lifetime, application can expect some of these events (but not limited to):
+During the button (or input) lifetime, application shall anticipate to receive some of the below listed events (but not limited to, new may be added in the future):

 * :c:enum:`LWBTN_EVT_ONPRESS` event is sent to application whenever input goes from inactive to active state and minimum debounce time passes by
 * :c:enum:`LWBTN_EVT_ONRELEASE` event is sent to application whenever input sent **onpress** event prior to that and when input goes from active to inactive state